Herculens/herculens/PUBLICATIONS.md

 ## Original publications

-- "**_Using wavelets to capture deviations from smoothness in galaxy-scale strong lenses_**" (**Galan et al. 2022**](https://ui.adsabs.harvard.edu/abs/2022A%26A...668A.155G/abstract)): presentation of one of the first auto-differantiable lensing modelling codes, implementing efficient wavelet-based regularisation for both surface brightness and lensing potential pixelated corrections. <ins>Please cite this work if you make use of `Herculens` in any way</ins> ([bibtex entries](CITATION.md)).
+- "**_Using wavelets to capture deviations from smoothness in galaxy-scale strong lenses_**" ([**Galan et al. 2022**](https://ui.adsabs.harvard.edu/abs/2022A%26A...668A.155G/abstract)): presentation of one of the first auto-differantiable lensing modelling codes, implementing efficient wavelet-based regularisation for both surface brightness and lensing potential pixelated corrections. <ins>Please cite this work if you make use of `Herculens` in any way</ins> ([bibtex entries](CITATION.md)).

 - In addition, you can also refer to this [Astrophysics Source Code Library entry](https://ui.adsabs.harvard.edu/abs/2022ascl.soft09002G/abstract).